ml-opensource/KMP-Template/README.md

     - `commonMain`: Holds code that's common for all targets.
     - Platform-specific directories (e.g., `androidMain`, `iosMain`): Contain Kotlin code that will compile only for the designated platform.
-For iOS-specific Kotlin code, such as integration with Apple's CoreCrypto, use `iosMain`.
+For iOS-specific Kotlin code, such as integration with Apple's CoreCrypto, uses `iosMain`.

 - `/iosApp`: Contains the iOS application.
-This serves as the necessary entry point for the iOS app, even when sharing UI with Compose Multiplatform.
+This is the necessary entry point for the iOS app, even when sharing UI with Compose Multiplatform.
 This is also where to add any SwiftUI code for your project.